d-plaindoux/talks_n_blog/blog/eta-conversion-in-swift.md

 ## Function redefinition

-In order to increase expressivity each argument name can be defined or simply ignored.
-This is done adding a new name before the parameter name if we want to distinguish the argument name from the parameter name.
-In addition `_` means no specific argument name.
+Each argument name can be defined or simply ignored.
+This is done adding a new name before the parameter name if we want to distinguish the argument name from the parameter name or`_` if we want to ignore this naming convention.

-Then we can define `add`  with a DSL point of view ignoring the name of the first parameter and naming the second one `to`.
+Then we can define `add`  without argument name using `_` facility.

 ```Swift
 func add(_ a: Int) -> (Int) -> Int {